 Three of her pieces were in the Canada Pavilion at Expo '86 in Vancouver.
 Her art is also part of many other

-permanent collections throughout North & South America, Asia and Europe.
+permanent collections throughout the Americas, Asia and Europe.

 In 1990, as the result of coordinating a three week art festival for the disabled, called "Celebration of Ability - Not Disability", she was invited